vbmacher/intellij-cucumber-scala/README.md

 - [Scala plugin](https://plugins.jetbrains.com/plugin/1347-scala)
 - project [cucumber-jvm-scala](https://github.com/cucumber/cucumber-jvm-scala)

-To setup the development environment, follow these steps:
+To setup the development environment, follow the following steps:

 1. `git clone https://github.com/vbmacher/intellij-cucumber-scala.git`
 2. Configure JDK 17
 3. Open the project in IDEA
-4. Wait until `gradle-intellij-plugin` downloads IntelliJ SDK and required plugins.

-Now you can build this plugin with `build` task.
+The plugin is using [sbt-idea-plugin](https://github.com/JetBrains/sbt-idea-plugin).
+Please refer to that plugin documentation to get information about available tasks.

-To start an IDE with the plugin installed in the example project, run `runIde` task.
+To start an IDE with the plugin installed in the example project, run `runIDE` task.
 Import the whole project as gradle project in the sandbox-ide.
 Wait for indexing to finish.
 Open `example/src/test/resources/cucumber/examples/scalacalculator/basic_arithmetic.feature`.

+In order to build the plugin (and package the plugin ZIP), run: `sbt test && sbt cucumber-scala / packageArtifactZip`

 ## Contributing